Abhishekmishra-17/Phenol-formaldehyde-Resin-Urea-formaldehyde-resin/storyboard/README.md

 2. If user does not select correct amount:<br><a href="https://www.codecogs.com/eqnedit.php?latex=\bullet" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\bullet" title="\bullet" /></a> Caution indication of **"Please choose correct amount of chemical"** <br>

 ##### 2.6 Conclusion:
-The main conclusions from this effort can be summarized as follows:<br> 1) The TG-FTIR method can provide information on several aspects of polymer thermal decomposition behavior including kinetics and degradation mechanisms;<br> 2) The FG-DVC model can be generalized to predict kinetics, product evolution, tar yields, and tar molecular weight distributions for phenol formaldehyde and other charring polymers over a wide range of conditions;<br>
+The main conclusions from this effort can be summarized as follows:<br> 1) The Simulator can provide information on several aspects of polymer thermal decomposition behavior including kinetics and degradation mechanisms;<br> 2) The Simulator model can be generalized to predict kinetics, product evolution, tar yields, and tar molecular weight distributions for phenol formaldehyde and other charring polymers over a wide range of conditions;<br>
 3) The key inputs required to model the decomposition of a charring polymer are the network parameters, depolymerization reactions, crosslinking reactions, and gas formation reactions;<br>
 4) The choice between two alternative crosslinking reactions may lead to a different choice of network parameters.